M00nBr1ght/docs/content/docs/guide/gamemodes/parkour.md

 ## How Parkour Works

-We don't have Parkour fully working yet but watch this helpful video by Titanfall 2 speedrunner Bryonato to see how it will work:
+We don't have Parkour fully working yet but watch this helpful video by Titanfall 2 speedrunners Bryonato & Zweek to see how it will work:

 {{< youtube id="C_cXYyA4LaU" >}}